What is the Fellowship program?

 Creatively, Nigel is a hip hop vocalist, radio host, writer, event MC, and arts-based facilitator who works from a place of enjoying language, nurturing interpersonal connections, and inviting new (un)learning opportunities.
 His favourite pastimes include music, friendship, and being in or near bodies of water.

-Leah manages the Education and Training Programs at RADIUS.
-Her background, research & publication areas, education, and passions all lie in the fields of equity, social-justice, intersectionality, and anti-racism.
-With over 20 years in the business, community, and educational sectors, Leah’s big-picture dream is to see justice, equity, diversity, and inclusion embedded into every community, education, and organizational sphere.
 Leah is a bi-racial, cis-gendered woman who has spent the past 10 years raising her amazing daughter and working on the unceded territory of the Syilx (Okanagan) peoples.
-Her career and family has brought her back to the unceded Coast Salish Lands, and when she is not working, you can find her spending time with her daughter, exploring the beautiful lands on which we live, and continuing her research and learnings on all things social justice!
+Her career and family has brought her back to the unceded Coast Salish Lands, and when she is not working, you can find her spending time with her daughter, exploring the beautiful lands on which we live, and continuing her research and learnings on all things social innovation and social justice!

 Vanessa Richards facilitates participatory culture with a transdisciplinary arts practice.